Setting up SSH access on Windows

 Drush Site Alias example

-The following example is a template to set up an alias for the local site and another alias for the site in the development server.
+The following example is a template to create aliases for a local site and the site on a development server.

 /**